BotYue/CSE-398-25Sp-SU/Lab Note Collection/Week 4 GPIO and I2C.md

 - [ ] **adafruit_ssd1306 package**
-<br>To code that OLED in Python, you need to firstly install adafruit_ssd1306
+<br>To code that I2C-based OLED in Python, you need to firstly install adafruit_ssd1306
 ```shell
 cao@raspberrypiCao:~ $ pip3 install adafruit-circuitpython-ssd1306 --break-system-packages
 ```
 - [ ] **Hello World Display**
-<br> Start from a simple one in Python - just display "Hello World" in your screen.
+<br> Start from a simple one in Python - just display "Hello World" on your screen.
 <br> You can use these 2 packages for display.

 ```python